spalberg/rescala-lang.github.io/index.md

 ---
-Rescala is a research project held at TU Darmstadt in the [Software Technology Group.](http://www.stg.tu-darmstadt.de/)
+REScala is a research project held at TU Darmstadt in the [Software Technology Group.](http://www.stg.tu-darmstadt.de/)